Neuropathy

 If you are experiencing the symptoms of peripheral neuropathy, it is recommended that you see a chiropodist for treatment.

-Nerve Damage in Feet
+Damage to Nerves in the Feet

 Neuropathy can cause permanent nerve damage if left untreated.
 If you are experiencing the symptoms of peripheral neuropathy, please consult with one of the chiropodists from The Footcare Centre.
 Our chiropodists will assess your condition and provide you with quality foot and ankle treatment.